davidlbatey/davidlbatey.github.io/_posts/2013-09-01-reducing-email-noise.md

 - Businesses that had my email address from forms (cinemas, restaurants, travel agents etc...)
 - Any that are not part of my core business i.e. Newsletters from companies (hubspot, salesforce, coursera, amazon, buffer) or regular emails (popbitch, change.org)
 - Social accounts.
 Either unsubscribed from notifications or switched to weekly summaries
-- Any that I regularly deleted or archived I unsubscribe from
+- Any that I regularly deleted or archived I unsubscribed from

 To check your own email volume on gmail do a search for: